 Drug and Alcohol Abuse in the Hospitality Industry

-Contributing Factors to Substance Abuse in the Hospitality Industry
+Contributing Factors to Substance Use Disorder in the Hospitality Industry

-Signs of Substance Abuse in the Hospitality Industry
+Signs of Substance Use Disorder in the Hospitality Industry

 In the hospitality industry, employees may start to be absent from work, sneak off to the corner to be by themselves, and their physical appearance might start to change.
 At work, their job performance will decrease.
 They are less motivated to complete a task and become moody for no apparent reason.
 For instance, a chef may get frustrated when an employee asks them a simple question about a specific dish.
 The chef may start to get angry and want to fight the employee.
 In order to calm the chef down, he or she may go somewhere in private and take a couple of drinks and/or abuse drugs.
 When the chef comes back to the kitchen, he or she is a new person until the high of the drug or alcohol wears down.
 Other signs to look out for in the hospitality industry is if the worker starts having mental and physical issues.
 Physical issues include headaches, muscle aches, stomach pains, and feeling fatigue.
 Mental health signs to look out for are depressed and anxious all the time.
 They tend to be in their own little world at work.
 It may take the worker longer than normal to complete a simple task.